 As Professor for Early Modern Literatures in English, my research and teaching revolve mainly around early modern drama and theatre history, memory culture in Shakespeare’s England, eighteenth-century literature and culture, gender studies and the history of feminism before 1800.
-I am particularly interested in the ways literary texts are part of the world, then and now: situated in specific historical, political and socio-cultural contexts, result of material conditions as well as cognitive, affective and aesthetic perception habits, in the form of theatrical performances, adaptations, re-writings, as acts of communication that create communities, shape identities, negotiate conflicts and help us understand better our society, past and present.
-I am therefore particularly delighted to be involved in a research project with the Robinson-Library (https://www.kunstzeughaus.ch/kunstzeughaus/robinson-bibliothek), a unique archive of over 4’000 editions, translations, and adaptations of Defoe’s famous novel Robinson Crusoe (1719), a formative text for modernity that continues to influence our ideas about the colonial past as well as today’s globalisation.
+I am particularly interested in the ways literary texts are part of the world, then and now: as situated in specific historical, political and socio-cultural contexts, as the result of material conditions as well as cognitive, affective and aesthetic perception habits, in the form of theatrical performances, adaptations, re-writings, as acts of communication that create communities, shape identities, negotiate conflicts and help us understand better our society, past and present.
+I am therefore particularly delighted to be leading a research project with the Robinson-Library (https://www.kunstzeughaus.ch/kunstzeughaus/robinson-bibliothek), a unique archive of over 4’000 editions, translations, and adaptations of Defoe’s famous novel Robinson Crusoe (1719), a formative text for modernity that continues to influence our ideas about the colonial past as well as today’s globalisation.

-I am lucky to work together with a team of colleagues whose research complements, challenges and supports mine: with Beatrice Montedoro I share a keen interest in the material production and reception conditions of early modern plays; Dr. Antoinina Bevan Zlatar’s research on the Reformation and seventeenth-century literature intersects with mine on confessional conflict and memory culture; together with her and Dr. Anne-Claire Michoux I am working on the history of women’s writing in the research project “The Feminist Enlightenment Across Europe”.
+I am lucky to work together with a team of colleagues whose research complements, challenges and supports mine: with Dr. Beatrice Montedoro I share a keen interest in the material production and reception conditions of early modern plays; Dr. Antoinina Bevan Zlatar’s research on the Reformation and seventeenth-century literature intersects with mine on confessional conflict and memory culture; together with her and Dr. Anne-Claire Michoux I am working on the history of women’s writing in the research project “The Feminist Enlightenment Across Europe”.